Sunday, August 31, 2025

 Giving and taking simultaneously,

-For destruction and creation bear the same surname
+For destruction and creation are of the same mother

 Monday, August 25, 2025